dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ## Log in and first time setup

-After a user install and launch the Android Settings App for the first time, the web app will require to set and save the default values of the configuration.
+After a user install and launch the Android Settings Web App for the first time, the web app will require to set and save the default values of the configuration.
 This will apply default settings to all android devices connected to the instance.

 ![](resources/images/first-time-setup.png)